Qiskit/qiskit/README.md

 ## FAQ

-If you upgrade the dependencies and next error happens try with this fix:
+If you upgrade the dependencies and next error happens try this fix:

 ```sh
 pip install --upgrade IBMQuantumExperience